diggerwoo/libocli/doc/Quick Start Guide.md

 Libocli itself does not implement the terminal line editing functions, it depends on GNU readline which has rich features including: Emacs keys, TAB  for auto completion, double TABs for next help list, ARROW UP/DOWN for history, etc.

-Libocli is actually an add-on which encapsulates GNU Readline to provide command lexcial parsing, syntax parsing and callback excecution.
+Libocli is actually an add-on which encapsulates GNU Readline to provide command lexial parsing, syntax parsing and callback excecution.
 By utilizing Libocli, develpers need only to focus on command syntax design, and callback implementation.
 The example code in this section shows how to use Libocli to quickly build a ping command.